 Munibung Hill rises around 160 metres above sea level, and is characterised by steep slopes and gullies.
 It covers a large area of land bounded by the suburbs of Speers Point, Boolaroo and Warners Bay to the south and Argenton, Glendale and Macquarie Hills (Cardiff) to the north.
 There are several small caves and rock overhangs and a permanent spring on the hill.
 These caves were a favourite meeting place and recreation area for many local children over the years, and longtime residents tell of camping out on the hill and roasting potatoes on makeshift fires during their childhood.

 Munibung has always been important to the Aboriginal community of Lake Macquarie.
-It's high vantage point and 360 degree views of the surrounding area made it a significant location, and there were once a number of stone arrangements on the hill linked to traditional stories of the Awabakal tribe.
+It's high vantage point and 360 degree views of the surrounding area made it a significant location.
 Threlkeld recorded that the hill was named 'Konakonaba', and that it provided a source of ochre for the local people.
-The hill was believed to be a place where Aborigines communicated between mountains, and the site of a dreamtime story where a serpent brought water into the Lake - the top of Munibung Hill was a place where Aborigines watched Lake Macquarie fill with water 6000 years ago.

 In 1902, the first subdivisions were made around Munibung Hill extending from Main Road Boolaroo, to present day Thompson Road and east to Fairfax Road Warners Bay.
 Some of the remaining land was acquired by Mrs Mersie Hardy - wife of early Lake Macquarie alderman George Edward Hardy.
 Although she subdivided some portions of land the hilly area remained undeveloped.
 This area of Munibung - in the vicinity of Farm Street and Quarry Road - became known as Hardy's Hill.